kymbert/radical-insight/README.md

 ### Near term goals
 * Service
+  - Send one message per day to each user at a time preference indicated by the user.
+  - Recieve one message per day from each user, parse the number 1 through 10 and store in database with timestamp.
   - Receive int and text: parse int to data point, text into a note (e.g. `10 my son was born!!1! :-)`).
 * Web portal
   - Display running three or five day average on line graph.